cephyn/file_tagger/README.md

 - Organize files with a flexible tagging system
 - Batch tag multiple files at once
 - Remove tags from files
+- Auto-generate random colors for new tags
+- Visual tag indicators with appropriate text contrast
+- Create new tags directly from the tag suggestion interface

 ### Vector Search
 - Semantic search through file contents
 - Find files based on meaning, not just keywords
 - Document chunking for improved search of large files
-- Relevant text snippets in search results
+- Relevant text snippets in search results with highlighted matches
 - Query expansion to find related terms
-- Semantic ranking of search results
+- Semantic ranking of search results with color-coded confidence scores
 - Content-based file searching across multiple formats
-- Tag filtering with semantic search
+- Tag filtering with semantic search (AND/OR logic)
 - Interactive chat with search results
 - Force reindex specific files when needed
 - Remove files from search index
+- Automatic metadata updates when tags change
+- Document summaries for quick content overview
+- Automatic indexing of newly tagged files
+- Bulk reindexing operation for all files

 ### AI Integration
 - AI-powered automatic tag suggestions: